bucket-cms/bucket-cms/README.md

 npx create-bucket-cms
 ```

-For more info, check out the [Bucket CMS Docs](https://www.bucket-cms.com/demo)
+For more info, check out these links